What is the Financial Services Compensation Scheme (FSCS)?

 We've outlined how long you can expect to wait to receive compensation in the FAQ section at the bottom of the page.

-What will happen to FSCS protection after Brexit?
+What will happen to the FSCS protection after Brexit?

-While we're waiting for a Brexit deal to be confirmed, it's hard to say what will happen with offshore funds after 29 March.
+While we're waiting for a Brexit deal to be confirmed, it's hard to say what will happen with offshore funds after a leave date has been decided.
 However, the FSCS has answered some FAQs on the topic:

 If you're based in the UK with a UK bank account, the FSCS will continue to protect your money after Brexit: that is, if you're a UK- or EEA-based customer with a UK authorised bank, building society and credit union